steaming-hot/steaming-hot/README.md

 - [Steam](https://store.steampowered.com/) for 70+ game features, using files taken from https://github.com/CraigKelly/steam-data.
 - [Metacritic](https://www.metacritic.com/) for metacritic scores.

-See ``./Data Scraping and Cleaning`` for details.
+See ``./Data Scraping and Cleaning`` for how we scrap the data.

 We are not able to upload all the data, as some of them exceeds the upload limit.
 Please email the team members to request acess to more data.
+- The file `SteamCharts.csv` contains monthly data during July 2012 to April 2021 of the monthly number of players.
+- The file `AllData.csv` contains 70+ game features (obtained from [Steam Spy](https://steamspy.com/)).
+This file is a combination of Steam Spy data and Steam Charts data through the common 'App_id's.
 # Exploratory Data Analysis

+The file ``./Exploratory Data Analysis`` contains the explanation of the data

 # Modelling